Head to Hanauma BayO‘ahu

 In our travel guides, find 101 things to do and an insider's look at travel ideas and bargains in your favorite Hawaii vacation spots.
 Get it now.

 Hanauma Bay is open daily from 6 a.m. to 7 p.m., except Tuesdays, and is located a short 20-minute drive east of Waikiki on Kalaniana‘ole Highway.
 Children under 12 years of age, military and Hawai‘i residents get in free.
+There is a $1.00 parking fee.
 Call (808) 396-4229 for more information.